lge88/chrome-helm/README.md

 Examine the candidate list, descide whether this action can be ran.
 If it returns `false`, the action won't be presented in the action selection UI.

 ### Session
-A helm session is unique defined by:
+In a helm session user first incrementally select candidate(s) to act on, then select the action to run.
+All predefined helm sessions is under `app/helm/sessions`.
-- The name of the session.
+- `name: String` (required): The unique name of the session.
-- A ordered list of `Source`.
-- A ordered lsit of `Action`.

-Following is an example:
+- `displayedName: String` (optional): The display name of the session, will be used in UI.
+If not specified, `name` will be used.
+- `sources: [String]` (required): A list of source names.
+Search result will presented in the order of source in the this list.
+- `actions: [String]` (required): A list of available action names.
+Action choices will presented in the order of source in the this list.

+Example:
 ```
 {
+  "name": "findWebPage",
-  "name": "Find web page",
+  "displayedName": "Find web page",
   "sources": [
     "tabs",
     "bookmarks",